peteroupc/peteroupc.github.io/morealg.md

 - <small><sup id=Note44>(44)</sup> Adamczewski, B., Cassaigne, J. and Le Gonidec, M., 2020.
 On the computational complexity of algebraic numbers: the Hartmanis–Stearns problem revisited.
 Transactions of the American Mathematical Society, 373(5), pp.3085-3115.</small>
 - <small><sup id=Note45>(45)</sup> Cobham, A., "On the Hartmanis-Stearns problem for a class of tag machines", in _IEEE Conference Record of 1968 Ninth Annual Symposium on Switching and Automata Theory_ 1968.</small>
 - <small><sup id=Note46>(46)</sup> Adamczewski, B., Bugeaud, Y., "On the complexity of algebraic numbers I. Expansions in integer bases", _Annals of Mathematics_ 165 (2007).</small>
+- <small><sup id=Note47>(47)</sup> There are many distributions that can be sampled using the oracle, by first generating unbiased random bits via randomness extraction methods, but then these distributions won't use the unknown _n_ in general.</small>

 <a id=Appendix></a>
 ## Appendix